 We have incurred net losses in certain periods historically.
-While we had net income of \$5.8 million in 2019, we incurred a net loss of \$3.3 million in 2020, which combined with our history of net losses in periods other than 2019, has resulted in us having an accumulated deficit of \$15.6 million as of December 31, 2020.
+While we had net income of \$5.8 million in 2019, we incurred a net loss of \$3.3 million in 2020, and net losses of \$7.0 million and \$10.6 million in the six months ended June 30, 2020 and 2021, respectively, which combined with our history of net losses in periods other than 2019, has resulted in us having an accumulated deficit of \$15.6 million and \$26.2 million as of December 31, 2020 and June 30, 2021, respectively.
 We have spent significant funds on organizational and start-up activities, to recruit engineers and other employees and to support our research and development.
 The net losses we incur may fluctuate significantly from quarter to quarter and may increase as a result of the COVID-19 pandemic.